mleshkowitz/CURI/README.txt

 QuestionRatings.xslx

-Ratings were collected by asking X participants to rate their interest and urge towards 143 questions.
+Ratings were collected by asking 39 participants to rate their interest and urge towards 143 questions.
 Participants were instructed:

 In the following study, you will be asked to provide two types of judgments on each of the questions below.
 The ratings are for the questions' *Interest* and *Urge*, both on a scale of 1-10.